sframe-wg/sframe/draft-omara-sframe.md

 #SFrame
 We propose a frame level encryption mechanism that provides effective end-to-end encryption, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
-Regarding overhead, because SFrame encrypts on a frame, rather than packet basis, bandwidth overhead of is reduced by having a single IV and authentication tag for each media frame.
+Because SFrame encrypts the full frame, rather than packet basis, bandwidth overhead is reduced by having a single IV and authentication tag for each media frame.

 Also, because media is encrypted prior to packetization, the encrypted frame is packetized using a generic RTP packetizer instead of codec-dependent packetization mechanisms.
 With this move to a generic packetizer, media metadata is moved from codec-specific mechanisms to a generic frame RTP header extension which, while visible to the SFU, is authenticated end-to- end.
 This extension includes necessary metadata such as resolution, frame beginning and end markers, etc.